devth/devth.github.com/_posts/2015-03-17-monad-laws-in-scala.md

 0. Right identity: `m >>= return ≡ m`{:.language-haskell}
 0. Associativity: `(m >>= f) >>= g ≡  m >>= (\x -> f x >>= g)`{:.language-haskell}

-In Haskell, `return` is used to "inject a value into the monadic type".
+In Haskell, `return`{:.language-haskell} is used to "inject a value into the monadic type".
 In Scala, we do this via constructors (unless you're using Scalaz, in which case you probably already know everything this post has to offer).

 The `>>=`{:.language-haskell} operator in Haskell corresponds to Scala's `flatMap`{:.language-scala} method.